 (k) a positive statement must be made by the directors of the applicant issuer that the applicant issuer is –

-(i) in compliance with the provisions of the Companies Act, specifically relating to its incorporation.
+(i) in compliance with the provisions of the Companies Act or legislation of establishment, specifically relating to its incorporation.
 If a foreign applicant issuer, the positive statement must be made in respect of its laws of incorporation; and

 (ii) acting in conformity with its MOI or relevant constitutional documents.

-4.11 Details of the qualifications, experience and integrity information contained in each director’s information schedule pursuant to Schedule 5.
-The applicant issuer must submit to the JSE and its debt sponsor/designated person at the date of application for listing, the signed directors’ information schedules contained in Schedule 5 in respect of each of the directors of the applicant issuer.
-Foreign directors of applicant issuers are not required to sign the director’s information schedule pursuant to Schedule 5 to the JSE, provided all information has been considered and submitted to the JSE.
+4.11 [repealed Schedule 5]

 Terms and conditions to be included in the placing document

 4.12 (a) A description of the types of debt securities that can be issued under the placing document;